 “Certified Hazardous Materials Manager” or “CHMM” means a person who has gained recognition as a CHMM in accordance with the requirements developed and administered by the Institute of Hazardous Materials Management.

-“Chemical liquids” means chemical liquids as defined by Section 22a-448 of the General Statutes.

-“Coastal waters” means those waters of Long Island Sound and its harbors, embayments, tidal rivers, streams and creeks which contain a salinity concentration of at least five hundred parts per million under low flow conditions.

 “CFR” means the Code of Federal Regulations.

 “Chemical liquids” means chemical liquids as defined by section 22a-448 of the General Statutes.